 If they’re showing mastery, that’s fantastic!
 Great job, Mom!

-What if they’re not retaining what they’ve been taught?
+But what if they’re not retaining what they’ve been taught?

 They’re getting through their material, but you don’t see any evidence of actual learning.